fatpiggu9/Money-Path/README.md

 ![image](https://github.com/fatpiggu9/Money-Path/assets/127538786/3cca31da-8573-4576-ac08-37ed0402732e)

 - Transaction Name : The name of the expense made.
 - Transaction Time : The time when the expense was made.
-Formated to [dd MM yyyy hh mm ss]
+Formated to [dd-mm-yyyy hh:mm:ss]
 - Transaction Amount : The amount of expense made.